tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:add \[email\] \[options\]

-Add a user to a Tina repo.
+Add a user to a Tina site.

 #### Arguments